spazznolo/spazznolo.github.io/_posts/2023-05-22-goalie-consistency-5.md

 </p>
 <p>
 The posteriors change as follows:
-    - There's a 77.03% (previously 57.18%) chance that Swayman is better than Oettinger.
+    - There's a 77.03% (previously 57.18%) chance that Swayman's adjusted save percentage better than Oettinger.
-    - There's a 86.88% (previously 92.57%) chance that Oettinger is better than average.
+    - There's a 86.88% (previously 92.57%) chance that Oettinger's adjusted save percentage is better than average.
-    - There's a 96.50% (previously 91.81%) chance that Swayman is better than average.
+    - There's a 96.50% (previously 91.81%) chance that Swayman's adjusted save percentage is better than average.
-    - Oettinger's distribution is tighter than Swayman's because he's faced more shots.
 </p>
 <p>
 These changes are due to the fact that Swayman faces more difficult shots on a whole - his expected Fenwick save percentage is 94.07 while Oettinger's is 94.39.